HonkingGoose/molveno_video_app/README.md

 This app uses the Laravel framework.
 You do not need to have Laravel installed globally.

+## Repo status

+This repository is in archived mode.
+This project will not receive any more bugfixes/security updates/features.

 ## About using Docker with this repository:

 You can use the `up.sh` shell script to create the docker container.